This post contains affiliate links, which means I may make a commission at no extra cost to you if you purchase after clicking one of my links.

-The outer waterproof layer of this diaper is make from TPU (thermoplastic polyurethane).
+The outer waterproof layer of this diaper is made from TPU (thermoplastic polyurethane).
 This is an alternative to PUL (polyurethane laminate).
 TPU (and PUL) is the thin outer material on modern cloth diapers/covers.
 The difference between the two materials is in how they are bonded to the fabric–PUL is chemically bonded, and TPU is heat bonded.
-TPU might be more sensitive to head in the dryer, so make sure you dry on low.
+TPU might be more sensitive to heat in the dryer, so make sure you dry on low.

-The soft inner later of the diaper is made from polyester microfleece.
+The soft inner layer of the diaper is made from polyester microfleece.
 There is a hidden layer of microfiber underneath the microfleece, but the main absorbency comes from the soakers.
 The soakers are 100% cotton (with a top layer of microfleece for stay-dry protection).
 The diaper comes with two of them; one small soaker for smaller babies, and a large soaker for older babies.
 For toddlers, the two soakers can be snapped together and then snapped as a pair into the diaper.
 The snaps on the soakers are awesome for keeping them in place.